Sebastopol Geese

 Our Flock and Breeding

 Retaining the trademarks of Sebastopols- correct breed type, feather quality, and docile personality- are our priorities here when breeding Sebastopols.
 We've worked hard to bring in birds over the years from Michigan, Kentucky, and New Jersey to establish a quality breeding flock.
-All members of our flock are non-color carrying whites to produce as many potential exhibition candidates as possible.
+All members of our flock are white in an effort to produce as many exhibition candidates as possible.
+However, there may be a possibility of white color-carriers.
 We are an NPIP/AI clean flock (NC Flock #55-1701).

 IMPORTANT: Gosling and Hatching Eggs Information